ISSUE 03

 EMANUEL

 But when I moved here, also, it was during COVID.
 Whenever I drove to Koreatown, there was like nothing outside.
 Like no cars on the streets, no people walking.
 And it was kind of a perfect time to just see everything, like, unhindered.
 It’s as if like—you know those models that they have in museums of buildings?
 That are just cropped so you can sort of have a bird’s-eye view?
 It really felt like that.
-Because I was just completely unencumbered so that was kind of cool.
+Because I was just completely unencumbered.

 KENNY